WebReflection/wicked-elements/README.md

   // be automatically setup for listening onclick(event) {},

+  // if there is a style, it'll be injected only once per component
+  // inherited styles won't get injected, and classes needs
+  // a static get style() { return '...'; } if this behavior is needed
+  style: `
+    .is-wicked-element {
+      border: 2px solid silver;
+    }
+  `,

   // works well with any 3rd parts library
   // WARNING: THIS IS JUST AS EXAMPLE,
   //          YOU DON'T NEED hyperHTML